haskell/cabal/doc/source-repositories.rst

 VCS subdirectory
 ^^^^^^^^^^^^^^^^

-This field is always optional because it defaults to empty, which corresponds to the root directory of the repository and is the same as specifying ``.`` explicitly.
+A field of this type is always optional because it defaults to empty, which corresponds to the root directory of the repository and is the same as specifying ``.`` explicitly.

 Some projects put the sources for multiple packages under a single source repository.
 This field lets you specify the relative path from the root of the